 Professor and Ohio Research Scholar in Surfaces of Advanced Materials

-Experimental Condensed Matter Physics, Plasmonics and Optical Metamaterials, Nano-Photonics and Ultrafast Spectroscopy
+Experimental Condensed Matter Physics, Plasmonics, Optical Metamaterials, Nano-Photonics and Ultrafast Spectroscopy

-Our research primarily focuses on optical and plasmonic properties of nanostructured soft materials and photonic metamaterials.
-The inclination toward miniaturization in the emerging generation of nanoscale materials has led to a growing interest in the physics of hybrid hetero-structures to understand and exploit interactions arising by confinement and dimensionality effects.
-In recent years significant strides have been made in the understanding and application of complex metallo- dielectric materials for which the optical parameters are manipulated on length scales of the order of light wavelengths.
+Our research primarily focuses on optical and plasmonic properties of nanostructured photonic metamaterials.
+The inclination toward miniaturization in the emerging generation of nanoscale materials has led to a growing interest in the physics of hybrid nanostructures to understand and exploit interactions arising by confinement, topology and dimensionality.
+In recent years significant strides have been made in the understanding of phenomena due to the manipulation and organization of atoms and molecules by mimicking processes and strategies adopted by Mother Nature.

 Currently, we are exploring several fascinating topics, such as: